Rotator Cuff Tendinopathy Early Exercise Programme

 • Sit or stand with your injured shoulder facing a wall.

-• Rest your arm bent down by your side with the back of your hand against the wall.
+• Rest your arm by your side with your upper arm against the wall.

-• Keeping your elbow straight, apply moderate pressure against the wall using the forearm.
+• Apply moderate pressure against the wall using your upper arm.

 • Hold for 5 seconds and relax.